stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 * [Dive into Machine Learning with Jupyter notebook, Python, and scikit-learn](http://hangtwenty.github.io/dive-into-machine-learning/)
 * [PyCon 2015 Scikit-learn Tutorial](https://github.com/jakevdp/sklearn_pycon2015)

-If you need to get a real dataset suitable for working with a given machine learning algorithm,
+If you need to get a real dataset suitable for working with a given machine learning algorithm, there is a wonderful collection:

 * [UCI Machine Learning Repository: Data Sets](http://archive.ics.uci.edu/ml/datasets.html)